Protecting the American people from terrorist threats is the reason DHS was created, and remains our highest priority.

 The REAL ID Act establishes minimum security standards for license issuance and production and prohibits Federal agencies from accepting for certain purposes driver’s licenses and identification cards from states not meeting the Act’s minimum standards.

-Violent extremist threats come from a range of groups and individuals, including domestic terrorists and homegrown violent extremists in the United States, as well as international terrorist groups like al-Qaeda and ISIL.
-Lone offenders or small groups may be radicalized to commit violence at home or attempt to travel overseas to become foreign fighters.
-The use of the Internet and social media to recruit and radicalize individuals to violence means that conventional approaches are unlikely to identify and disrupt all terrorist plots.
+Targeted violence and terrorism covers a range of groups and individuals, including domestic terrorists and homegrown violent extremists in the United States, as well as international terrorist groups like al-Qaeda and ISIL.
+Lone offenders or small groups may radicalize to commit violence at home or attempt to travel overseas to become foreign fighters, while targeted violence has struck schools, workplaces and large public gatherings.